 As a surrogate, it is helpful to remind the person asking you questions that the child you are carrying has no biological relationship to you or your partner.
 You can explain that the child you are carrying, began as an embryo created outside of your body and is the product of two other peoples’ DNA.
 This explanation lays a solid foundation that helps others begin to understand gestational surrogacy and that child is not genetically related to you, so the child will not look like you or share your DNA.

-First, understand that the body doesn’t recognize race at this stage, it just recognizes an embryo implanting into the uterine wall.
-From there, the pregnancy proceeds just as it would if the fetus was of a matching ethnicity to the carrier.
-Through the course of the pregnancy and birth, the body will respond no differently than if the carrier and the fetus were of the same race.
+The body doesn’t recognize race or ethnicity at the time of an embryo transfer; It just recognizes an embryo implanting into the uterine wall.
+Through the course of the pregnancy and birth, the body will respond no differently than if the gestational carrier and the fetus were of the same race.